katyaa4703/github-tutorial/README.md

 your computer only.
 If the key matches then you are granted acces.
 The following steps will guide you on how to setup your SSH key. **Once you setup your SSH key once, you will not have to do it again!**

  **SSH Key Setup** :
- * go into your github account
+ * Go into your github account
  * On the top-right corner press on your profile icon and then press on settings
  * When you see the left side bar press press on SSH and GPG
  * Then create a new SSH key (you shouls see the icon "new SSH key/Press on that")